Ferrari World

 The foundation stone for the park was laid on 3 November 2007.
 Developed by Aldar Properties and constructed by BESIX Group subsidiary Six Construct, it took three years to develop the park until it was officially opened to the public on 4 November 2010.
+Ferrari World is part of the larger Yas Island entertainment complex, which includes other attractions like Yas Waterworld, Warner Bros.
+World Abu Dhabi, and the Yas Marina Circuit.

-Mission Ferrari at Ferrari World Abu Dhabi is now open to public.
+The most recent roller coaster to open is Mission Ferrari, which opened to the public in January 2023.